 During the winter season, wild animals are also often less active and it is more common to spot wildlife resting during the day – a savvy energy-saving strategy.
-Finally, they will take advantage of clear days between stormy weather to forage, so you might suddenly see a lot of activity in your backyard or along the trails when nice weather hits.
+They will take advantage of clear days between stormy weather to forage, so you might suddenly see a lot of activity in your backyard or along the trails when nice weather hits.

-How to Help: For the most part, wild animals don’t require any extra food from us humans, and often feeding them can do more harm than good.
+For the most part, wild animals don’t require any extra food from us humans, and often feeding them can do more harm than good.
 However, if you do have a year-round bird feeder, don’t forget to keep it well stocked as birds come to rely on this food source as part of their winter diet.

 When you spot wildlife at rest, try not to disturb them – the extra energy they’ll spend evading you could be better used to help them keep warm.

 Water can cause problems for wildlife in winter in two different ways: there can be too little of it, or it can freeze.
 Either way, water scarcity can be a challenge for wild animals.

 Frozen water bodies create an extra challenge for wildlife.
 Besides making the water inaccessible, there is a risk that water-faring animals can become frozen to newly-formed ice if temperatures drop suddenly (particularly overnight).

-How to Help: If there has been a sudden decrease in temperature, check local ponds and water sources for any wildlife that may be in distress – in this case, contact your local wildlife rehabilitation centre or the BC SPCA Provincial Call Centre at 1-855-622-7722 to find out how best to help.
+If there has been a sudden decrease in temperature, check local ponds and water sources for any wildlife that may be in distress – contact your local wildlife rehabilitation centre or the BC SPCA Provincial Call Centre at 1-855-622-7722 to find out how best to help.

 Shelter can also become more important during nasty winter weather than during the more temperate summer months.
 Many animals migrate or hibernate for the winter, but others brave the snow and rain and stay in their home territory year-round.